arohner/lein-daemon/README.md

 Lein-daemon is a lein plugin that starts a clojure process as a daemon.
-In version 0.3, it has been re-written to not depend on any 3rd party binaries.
+In version 0.3, it has been re-written to not depend on any 3rd party client code on the box.

 To use, add a :daemon option to your project.clj, it looks like